DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMap/1 Configuration/providerConfig/mapId.md

 Specifies a [map ID](https://developers.google.com/maps/documentation/get-map-id) for the `google` [provider](/Documentation/ApiReference/UI_Components/dxMap/Configuration/#provider).

 ---
-This property is required if you use [advanced markers](/Documentation/ApiReference/UI_Components/dxMap/Configuration/providerConfig/#useAdvancedMarkers).
+This property is required if you use markers.